weecology/data-sharing-paper/data_sharing_ms.md

 At its most basic, quality control can consist of a few quick sanity checks of the data.
 More advanced quality control can include automated checks on data as it is entered and double-entry of data [@paulsen2012; @lampe1998].
-This additional effort can be time consuming, but is considered superior because it increases data accuracy by catching typographical errors, reader/recorder error, out-of-range values, and identifying questionable data [@paulsen2012; @lampe1998].
+This additional effort can be time consuming, but is valuable because it increases data accuracy by catching typographical errors, reader/recorder error, out-of-range values, and questionable data in general [@paulsen2012; @lampe1998].

 Before sharing your data we recommend performing a quick "data review".
 Start by performing some basic sanity checks on your data.